Updated: Jan 16

 It’s symbolic more than anything, I get that, when we wake up on January 1st, 2021 I’m afraid nothing pandemic related would have changed, except the morbid COVID-19 numbers and vaccine trial setbacks that we’re trying to race.
 Brace for it.
 Yet, we can hope for a light on the horizon.

 By Patricia Clark Taylor

 Oil on canvas, 16" x 20"

-On Tuesday, November 3rd, we will go to the polls and vote to remove the orange menace that has failed to put forth a national response mandating wearing masks in ALL 50 STATES and consistent and a clear testing and contact tracing policy.
-We need to support all those millions of Americans out of work and all the small businesses struggling to survive.
+On Tuesday, November 3rd, we will go to the polls and vote to remove the orange menace that has failed to put forth a national response mandating wearing masks in ALL 50 STATES and a consistent and clear testing and contact tracing policy.
+We need to support the millions of Americans out of work and all the small businesses struggling to survive.
 We all need to vote against the ingrained racism and the political divisiveness that threatens the very fabric of our country.
 It may be the most important election of our lifetime.
 I imagine that there are those that don’t feel that urgency, for the election or the pandemic.
 Those individuals see social distancing and wearing a mask to protect their fellow citizens as somehow an infringement on their constitutional rights.

 Voting Day Coming Soon, Oh Boy!
 2012

 By Richard Hubal